 Average cost: $75-$100 or more

-If you want a quick, non-permanent upgrade that doesn’t break the bank, consider removable wallpaper.
+If you want a quick, non-permanent upgrade that’s affordable, consider removable wallpaper.
 Today’s wallpaper styles are available in a variety of colors, patterns and textures, which can cover up a bland paint job and instantly transform any space in your home.

 3. Add a new kitchen backsplash